xpack-dev-tools/clang-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 xpm install @xpack-dev-tools/clang@{% raw %}{{ page.version }}.{{ page.npm_subversion }}{% endraw %} --verbose
 ```

-It is also possible to install Meson Build globally, in the user home folder,
+It is also possible to install LLVM clang globally, in the user home folder,
 but this requires xPack aware tools to automatically identify them and
 manage paths.